Add your own code to S3 GET, HEAD, and LIST requests to modify and process data as it is returned to an application

 Dan Greenfield, PhD, Co-Founder and CEO - PetaGene

 S3 Object Lambda can be set up in the S3 Management Console, with three simple steps.
 First, navigate to the Object Lambda Access Point tab on console.
-Second, create an S3 Object Lambda Access Point and in its configuration provide a name for this resource, the Lambda function to invoke against your S3 GET requests, and a supporting S3 access point.
-There are example Lambda function implementations in AWS documentation to help you try the service.
+Second, create an S3 Object Lambda Access Point and in its configuration provide a name for this resource, the Lambda function to invoke against your S3 GET, HEAD, or LIST requests, and a supporting S3 Access Point.
+There are example Lambda function implementations in the AWS documentation to help you get started with the service.
 Lastly, update your SDK and application to use the new S3 Object Lambda Access Point to retrieve data from S3 using the language SDK of your choice.
-S3 Object Lambda will begin to process your standard S3 GET requests.
-Read the user guide for more information and to try out sample S3 Object Lambda functions.
+S3 Object Lambda will begin to process your standard S3 GET, HEAD, and LIST requests.
+Access the S3 Object Lambda getting started tutorial and read the user guide for more information on how to get started.